Pasteur Institute of Iran: Early activities of the institute

 Some viral diseases, such as polio, have also been studied since the institute's establishment.
 One of the most important indigenous microbial diseases in Iran was typhoid fever.
 Pasteur Institute of Iran, since its first years of establishment, developed an anti-typhoid vaccine based on native microbes.

 During the first fifty years of establishment of Pasteur Institute of Iran, numerous cholera epidemics occurred in Iran, and Pasteur Institute of Iran became the largest cholera vaccine production platform.
 With the cholera vaccine made in Pasteur Institute of Iran, the vaccine shortage at the Pasteur Institute of Paris was also compensated.

 The Department of Epidemiology started new scientific activities in the country.
 It became a practical epidemiology training center in the country, bringing Iranian and foreign researchers to the study areas and teaching them how to do research.
 One of the diseases that were pandemic during World War II and caused many casualties was the recurrent fever.
 The continuous research in the Department of Epidemiology helped to control this disease in the country.
-In the year 1946, the plague outbreak reported in Kurdistan Province of Iran.
+In the year 1946, the plague outbreak reported in Kurdistan Province.
 The Department of Epidemiology conducted extensive studies by qualified experts, provided field labs over the years, and controlled the disease in the west and northwest of the country.
 In the plague outbreaks of 1946 to 1965, many people were rescued from death by Pasteur Institute of Iran expeditionary groups.

 At the same time, with the establishment of the Department of chemistry, injecting serums provided great help to the medical centers of the country.
 The blood unit in this department also carried out scientific studies in this field.

 Research groups from Pasteur Institute of Iran, in the early decades of establishment, also conducted studies on other common infectious diseases in Iran, such as arboviruses and tularemia.

 During its career, Pasteur Institute of Iran has also been the founder of numerous other scientific movements, including the establishment of the Leprosy treatment center, the establishment of the Iranian Blood Transfusion Organization, and the disinfection of Tehran's water.